 One of the basic tenets of the zero-waste lifestyle is to reduce the waste you generate.
-This entails that you become a smart consumer and buy only the things you can consume and avoid single-use items like plastics and foam food containers.
+This entails that you become a smart consumer, buy only the things you can consume, and avoid single-use items like plastics and foam food containers.
 In line with this, you should also reduce food wastage by eating everything on your plate, feeding your leftovers to pets, donating your excess food, and avoiding letting food in your pantry expire.

 Segregate Rubbish Correctly

 Segregating your rubbish at source is a crucial step in ensuring that all types of rubbish end up where they should be and that organic and liquid waste don’t contaminate your recyclable rubbish.
-If this happens, recyclable rubbish will not be anymore viable for recycling, and will end up in landfills together with the biodegradable waste.
+If this happens, recyclable rubbish will not be any more viable for recycling and will end up in landfills together with biodegradable waste.

-The best way to deal with your organic refuse like food and garden waste is to compost them.
+The best way to deal with your organic refuse, like food and garden waste, is to compost them.
 Not only will this process improve the quality and health of your garden soil, but it will also reduce the amount of rubbish deposited in landfills.
-Additionally, composting also minimises greenhouse gas emissions by aerobically breaking down the decomposing organic matter.
+Composting also minimises greenhouse gas emissions by aerobically breaking down the decomposing organic matter.